 Planning on attending a trade show in 2022?
 Terrific!
 Here’s our 2022 Calendar of Trade Show events that cover wireless, RFID, IoT, telecom, medical devices, contactless payment, retail, transit, B2B marketing, and more.

-Now that the world is getting back to normal, industry events are a welcome opportunity to step out of the Zoom zone and be present at real live in-person gatherings.
+Now that trade shows are coming back, industry events are a welcome opportunity to step out of the Zoom zone and be present at real live in-person gatherings.

 Here at Forward Vision, we still offer tons of tips and tricks for virtual events but know that trade shows remain rare and precious opportunities for you to personally connect with prospects.
 Putting your “best foot forward” is a must.
 What do you do to make the most of the opportunity?
 Read on.